 - Fluids through a vein (IV)

-Severe asphyxiation can be rapidly life-threatening.
-For simple exposure or inhalation of small amounts, recovery should occur.
+For simple exposure or inhaling small amounts, recovery should occur.

-When used as directed in low doses, DEET is relatively not harmful.
-It is the preferred bug repellant for the prevention of mosquito-borne illnesses such as Dengue fever, malaria, and West Nile virus.
-The low toxicity of DEET compared to the danger of any of those diseases makes applying DEET to repel bugs a sensible choice, even in pregnant women.
+When used as directed in small amounts, DEET is not very harmful.
+It is the preferred bug repellent for preventing diseases that mosquitos spread.
+It is usually the sensible choice to use DEET to repel mosquitos, compared to the danger of any of those diseases, even for pregnant women.

 Borron SW.
 Pyrethrins, repellants, and other pesticides.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose .
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 77.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 77.